alfalfa31/m2i/README.md

 # Usage
 1. Place the file in your $PATH and make it executable.
-2. CD to a directory containing one or more MP4 files and type m21
+2. CD to a directory containing one or more video files and type the command 'm2i'
 3.
 4. Profit